eevans/cassandra-ca-manager/README.markdown

 material in the base directory.
 To create additional keystores later, simply add their definitions to the manifest, and re-run the script.*

+### Step 3.
-Finally, copy the resulting truststore and *.kst files to thier respective machines, and configure [server](http://cassandra.apache.org/doc/latest/configuration/cassandra_config_file.html#server-encryption-options) and/or [client](http://cassandra.apache.org/doc/latest/configuration/cassandra_config_file.html#client-encryption-options) encryption accordingly.
+Copy the resulting truststore and *.kst files to their respective machines, and configure [server](http://cassandra.apache.org/doc/latest/configuration/cassandra_config_file.html#server-encryption-options) and/or [client](http://cassandra.apache.org/doc/latest/configuration/cassandra_config_file.html#client-encryption-options) encryption accordingly.